vishalgattani/vishalgattani.github.io/_projects/iiitb-thesis.md

 * TOC
 {:toc}

+# Abstract

+#  Introduction

-# Biomimetic Arm with Motion Capture v/s Inverse Kinematics
+Biomimetic Arm with Motion Capture v/s Inverse Kinematics

 - Human upper limb motion captured through Kinect V2 will be transmitted to various actuators that act as joints on the prosthetic arm.
 - The captured data, joint coordinates and angles, will be transmitted through a serial port to arduino and dynamixel shield in order to actuate the servos accordingly.